Top Challenges for Embedded Analytics and How to Overcome Them

 In today’s data-driven and highly competitive business environment, it is surprising that many finance, insurance, or supply chain organizations still use legacy systems to analyze and work with their data despite the fact that they need to be armed with real-time, up-to-date technologies and tools to be able to survive in the market.

-We call a legacy system a system that is complex, outdated, and uses old technology, or software that no longer meets users’ expectations.
+We call a legacy system a complex, outdated system that uses old technology, or software that no longer meets users’ expectations.
 Legacy systems typically still function and perform the tasks they were designed to do, but they don’t integrate well with new technologies, have stopped maintenance, and no longer allow for growth.

-Furthermore, legacy systems tend to get slower over time, which forces users to become slower in their work respectively, and as a result inefficient.
+Furthermore, legacy systems tend to get slower over time, which forces users to become slower in their work, respectively, as a result, inefficient.
 Also, legacy systems are more vulnerable to hacker attacks since they have outdated security systems – a breach that can damage an organization’s reputation by exposing sensitive data.

 Solution: Modern embedded analytics platforms support a full stack of integrated analytics functions — from interactive dashboards and reporting to self-service analytics and white-labeling capabilities, alerts, collaboration, data preparation, and machine learning on a unified, scalable architecture with common administrative and management functions.

 Also, modern embedded analytics platforms give end-users the freedom to edit visualizations or dashboards to create their own, enabling the collaboration between BI and visualizations so users can extract insights and actionable information in times when these insights are needed the most.